 They might reject a claim that you put in because you didn't take 'reasonable care' in keeping your property safe by publicly telling others that you were away.

 Amanda Bathory, insurance editor at GoCompare, says: "It isn't enough to double check your windows and doors these days.
 Posting your whereabouts on social media leaves the door wide open for criminals to plot and execute a burglary.
 Make sure you tighten your security online by setting your privacy to the highest setting - if you really need to post that cheeky beach selfie, make sure only a circle of people you trust can see it."

 It's also a wise idea not to 'check in' to places that are far from home or post exactly how long you'll be on holiday for.

 "Oi oi!
 Drinks with the lads!"

-Last year, the Association of British Insurers (ABI) reported that travel insurers paid out £1m a day for treatment abroad but you might not see a penny of that if you're intoxicated when you have an accident.
+In 2016, the Association of British Insurers (ABI) reported that travel insurers paid out £1m a day for treatment abroad but you might not see a penny of that if you're intoxicated when you have an accident.